Socialism in Finland: Finnish People's Democratic League

-The Finnish People's Democratic League (SKDL) was founded as a big tent socialist political party after the Continuation War, when Communism had been forcefully relegalized by the Soviet Union as per the stipulations of the Moscow Armistice.
-The Communists held the most influence and sway within the party, as they made up the majority of the party following the most influential socialists within the party either dying or leaving it.
-However the variety in Communism was apparent, and this was a major reason for the party not outright merging with the Communist Party of Finland (SKP), who was Marxist-Leninist, which led to fears of the possibility authoritarianism.
-Despite the opposition to merging the SKP and the SKDL, the two operated together and the SKP held much influence over the SKDL, with the SKP participating in elections on the list of the SKDL.
+The Finnish People's Democratic League (SKDL) was founded as a big tent socialist political party after the Continuation War in 1944, when communism had been relegalised as per the stipulations of the Moscow Armistice.
+The communists held the most influence and sway within the party, as they made up the majority after the most influential socialists had either died or left the party.
+However, there was a variety in communism, and this was a major reason for not outright merging with the Communist Party of Finland (SKP), who was Marxist-Leninist, and a merger with whom, would've lead to fears of authoritarianism.
+Despite the opposition to a merger, the two operated together and the SKP held much influence over the SKDL, with the SKP participating in elections on the list of the SKDL.
+Communist-dominance lead to the establishment of the Socialist Unity Party in 1946 by former members of the Social Democrats, functioning as a party within a party, however dissolving in 1955.